kumahq/kuma-website/docs/docs/dev/documentation/dps-and-data-model.md

 * `mesh`: the `Mesh` name we want to associate the data-plane with.
 * `name`: this is the name of the data-plane instance, and it must be **unique** for any given `Mesh`.
 We might have multiple instances of a Service, and therefore multiple instances of the sidecar data-plane proxy.
 Each one of those sidecar proxy instances must have a unique `name`.
 * `networking`: this is the meaty part of the configuration.
 It determines the behavior of the data-plane on incoming (`inbound`) and outgoing (`outbound`) requests.
-  * `address` IP address or domain name at which this dataplane will be accessible to other dataplanes.
+  * `address` IP address or domain name at which this dataplane will be accessible to other data plane proxies.
 Domain name will be resolved to IP in the control plane.
   * `inbound`: an array of objects that determines what services are being exposed via the data-plane.
 Each object only supports one port at a time, and you can specify more than one objects in case the service opens up more than one port.
-    * `port`: determines the port at which other dataplanes will consume the service
+    * `port`: determines the port at which other data plane proxies will consume the service
     * `serviceAddress`: IP at which the service is listening.
 Defaults to `127.0.0.1`.
 Typical usecase is Universal mode, where `kuma-dp` runs ina  separate netns, container or host than the service.
     * `servicePort`: determines the port of the service deployed next to the dataplane.
 This can be omitted if service is exposed on the same port as the dataplane, but only listening on `serviceAddress` or `127.0.0.1` and differs from `networking.address`.
     * `address`: IP at which inbound listener will be exposed.
 By default it is inherited from `networking.address`